silviacasavola/home-chute/README.md

 #### Waiting room
 The waiting room is a 5-seconds-long transitional phase between a match and another.<br>
 A red checkered, truly Italian-stereotype-style tablecloth flutters in the screen and falls at the end of the timer, uncovering the actual poll.
-While in this phase, online users can see each other cursors, in the form of forks.
+While in this phase, online users can see each other cursors, in the form of forks.<br>
+If one is tired to play, there is a button that leads to the exit page.

 #### Poll
 The poll works in a very simple way.
 The screen is split in two; each side represents a type of pasta.
 The user needs to locate their mouse (or their finger) on the side of the pasta they want to vote for and click as many times as possible to make it win.
 Any click generates a piece of the chosen pasta in that point of the screen, which falls on the ground and gathers on the others, thanks to the mechanics of [matter.js](https://brm.io/matter-js/).
 This way, it's very easy to sense what pasta is winning and the contribution of the other users, who generate pasta in turn.